What is Personalized Learning?

 When/how do I enroll my child?

+We hold a lottery each May.
 Please see our admissions page for details.

 I don’t live in Dallas/Dallas School District.
 Can I still enroll my child?